 - This is one of the many weapons you can find in Blood (1997).
-You can either use the traditional method, or light it and toss it like a grenade.
-The bug spray weapon in Blood 2 works on the same principle, substituting the can of aerosol for a Cartoon Bug-Sprayer filled with extremely acidic and flammable bug spray for a can of aerosol.
+You can either use the traditional method, or light it and toss it like a molotov.
+Die Bug Die in Blood 2 works on the same principle, substituting the can of aerosol for a Cartoon Bug-Sprayer filled with extremely acidic and flammable bug spray.

 - Of the many weapons in the Die Hard arcade game, the lighter and especially the spray can seem all but useless at first.
 Then you put them together...